 By setting clear goals, everybody on the team can focus on a unique and same result.
 OKRs help you always keep in mind your priorities and keep you away from any distraction.
 With ambitious objectives, you always try to do more and go beyond what seems impossible.
 OKR helps everyone on the team stay engaged and productive because they know exactly what has to be done, what is expected from them and how this contributes to the company growth.

 OKRs are a powerful method to set, execute and achieve goals.
 But to make them work for your startup, make sure that everyone is involved and committed.
-When they are well implemented, OKRs establish a real culture of goals setting and accomplishment in startup teams.
-This is key for growth.
+When they are well implemented, OKRs establish a real culture of goal setting and accomplishment in startup teams.
+This is the key to growth.
 Now that you know the basics about OKR.
 Are you excited to try them at your startup?
 Read part 2: Steps to successfully implement OKRs